 The Dynamic Post Filter is a tool for your pages where visitors can select groups and tags and immediately see posts that match their selection.
 It can be inserted into a page with the shortcode [[tag_groups_dpf]] or as a Gutenberg block.

-Note: This shortcode or block can only be used once on a page (including widgets), and it cannot be used together with the shortcode or block of the Dynamic Post Filter With Toggles.
+Note: This shortcode or block can only be used once on a page (including widgets), and it cannot be used together with the shortcode or block of the Toggle Post Filter.

 Imagine you write posts about your travels and you tag these posts with the names of the countries.
 Now, you may want to assemble all those country tags under a tag group called “Countries”.
 Using the Dynamic Group Filter, your visitors can now open the group “Countries” and then select tags of your countries.
 The list of posts refreshes automatically and displays all posts that match one of the selected country tags.